bmkrkolli/slack-ansible/README.md

-# slack-ansible
+# slack to ansible

-slack to ansible integration
+ launch ansible jobs from slack